Financial Aid Changes in 2026-27

 Frequently Asked Questions (FAQs)

 Due to the HR-1 legislation, the Federal Graduate PLUS Loan program is being phased out.
-Beginning with the 2026–2027 academic year, students will no longer be able to borrow through the federal PLUS program, unless they meet legacy requirement which is defined as having borrowed a federal unsubsidized or GradPLUS loan prior to July 1, 2026.
+Beginning July 1, 2026, students will no longer be able to borrow through the Federal Direct PLUS program unless they meet legacy requirements, which are defined as having borrowed a Federal Direct Unsubsidized or Federal Direct GradPLUS loan before July 1, 2026.

 Yes.
 Both new graduate students enrolling for the first time and continuing students will continue to have access to private loan options.

-The university will share updates on loan programs as soon as information becomes available.
-A dedicated webpage and financial aid contact team will be launched in 2026 to support students through the transition.
+The university will continue to share updates on loan programs as soon as information becomes available.
+This dedicated webpage is available to support students through the transition.
+It is encouraged that students direct further specific questions to their program directors for more information.

 If a student reaches the maximum borrowing limit set by a private lender, they will not be able to borrow additional funds through that specific loan program.
 However, the university’s financial aid office will work with the students to explore other available options, which may include: